Heavy Metal Toxicity

 Background

-Regardless of how one chooses to define the category, heavy metal toxicity is an uncommon diagnosis.
+Heavy metal toxicity is an uncommon diagnosis.
 With the possible exceptions of acute iron toxicity from intentional or unintentional ingestion and suspected lead toxicity, emergency physicians will rarely be alerted to the possibility of metal exposure.
 Yet, if unrecognized or inappropriately treated, heavy metal exposure can result in significant morbidity and mortality.

 Many of the elements that can be considered heavy metals have no known benefit for human physiology.
-Lead, mercury, and cadmium are prime examples of such "toxic metals."
+Lead, mercury, and cadmium are prime examples of such toxic metals.

 The toxicity of heavy metals depends on a number of factors.
 Specific clinical manifestations vary according to the metal in question, the total dose absorbed, and whether the exposure was acute or chronic.
 The age of the person can also influence toxicity.
-For example, young children are more susceptible to the effects of lead exposure because they absorb several times the percent ingested compared with adults and because their brains are more plastic and even brief exposures may influence developmental processes.
+For example, young children are more susceptible to the effects of lead exposure because they absorb several times the percent ingested compared with adults and because their brains are more plastic, and even brief exposures may influence developmental processes.
 The route of exposure is also important.
-Elemental mercury is relatively inert in the gastrointestinal tract and also poorly absorbed through intact skin, yet inhaled or injected elemental mercury may have disastrous effects.[3]
+Elemental mercury is relatively inert in the gastrointestinal tract and also poorly absorbed through intact skin, yet inhaled or injected elemental mercury may have disastrous effects.[1]

 Exposure to metals may occur through the diet, from medications, from the environment, or in the course of work or play.
 Where heavy metal toxicity is suspected, time taken to perform a thorough dietary, occupational, and recreational history is time well spent, since identification and removal of the source of exposure is frequently the only therapy required.

 A full dietary and lifestyle history may reveal hidden sources of metal exposure.
 Metals may be contaminants in dietary supplements, or they may leach into food and drink stores in metal containers such as lead decanters.
 Persons intentionally taking colloidal metals for their purported health benefits may ultimately develop toxicity.
 Metal toxicity may complicate some forms of drug abuse.
 Beer drinker’s cardiomyopathy was diagnosed in alcoholics in Quebec, and later Minnesota, during a brief period in the 1970s when cobalt was added to beer on tap to stabilize the head.
-More recently, a parkinsonian syndrome among Latvian injection drug users of methcathinone was linked to manganese toxicity.
+A parkinsonian syndrome among Latvian injection drug users of methcathinone was linked to manganese toxicity.

 Currently, millions of people living in and around Bangladesh are at risk for organ dysfunction and cancer from chronic arsenic poisoning from the water supply.
-In an effort to bypass ground water sources rife with bacterial contamination, tube wells were sunk throughout that area, deep into the water table.[4]
+In an effort to bypass water sources rife with bacterial contamination, tube wells were sunk throughout that area, deep into the water table.[2]
 Unfortunately, the bedrock in that part of the world is rich in arsenic, giving these deeper water stores—and the crops they irrigate—a high concentration of arsenic, and toxicity is epidemic throughout the area.
 Childhood lead poisoning linked to the ingestion of old paint chips in North America is another good example of environmental contamination.

 The first antidote to heavy metal poisoning, and the basis for chelation therapy today, was British Anti-Lewisite (BAL, or dimercaprol), a large molecule with sulfhydryl groups that bind arsenic, as well as other metals, to form stable covalent bonds that can then be excreted by the body.
 BAL was developed by the British during World War II in anticipation of a reinitiation of chemical warfare as had been waged earlier in the century.